What is hand dermatitis?

 - Short-term occlusion increases potency and is warranted if standard applications have not been effective.

-Severe acute flares of hand dermatitis are treated with prednisone (systemic steroids) for 2–4 weeks.
+Severe acute flares of hand dermatitis are treated with short course oral prednisone (systemic steroids) for 2–4 weeks.

 How can hand dermatitis be prevented?

 Contact irritant hand dermatitis can be prevented by careful protective measures and active treatment.
-It is very important that people with atopic dermatitis (eczema) are made aware of the risk of hand dermatitis, particularly when considering occupation.
+It is very important that people with atopic dermatitis are aware of the risk of hand dermatitis, particularly when considering an occupation.

 What is the outlook for hand dermatitis?